-Applied Social Research Project
+Applied Social Research Proj

+This course provides grounding in advanced social research methods.
+It is strongly advised that students should take it after SOCS2400 Applied Social Research and SOCS2300 Ethical debates in Social Sciences.
 In this course students will workshop social science research skills in developing research proposals, reviewing literature and collecting data.
 They will also participate in a larger research project which will allow them to apply these skills in a broader context and to write a research report.

-On successful completion of this course students will be able to:
+On successful completion of the course students will be able to:

 1. Demonstrate an understanding of a range of social research methods, related ethical issues, and the relationship between research and social theory.